 Bill wanted to focus on coaching at Northwest so he asked if I would help start and lead a cross country invitational that was hosted by Northwest.
 The “Millersylvania Cross Country Invitational” was born.

 I promised Bill that I would serve as the race director of the invitational as long as he coached at Northwest.
-As it turned out, I ended up serving as the race director for many years even after Bill retired as coach at Northwest, sixteen years in total to be exact.
+As it turned out, I ended up serving as the race director for many years even after Bill retired as coach at Northwest, 17 years in total to be exact.

 The first year of the race we had four or five teams at the Invitational.
 Our original mission and goal was to have a race that served as a Christian outreach to the community.
 We wanted to serve others by organizing a race that people loved coming back to each year.